josephsnl/AlgorithmsCodeChef/README.md

 # AlgorithmsCodeChef

-This is repo for basic algorithm which will be helpful for beginners.
+This is repository for basic algorithm which will be helpful for beginners.